NumaHOP/NumaHOP/CONTRIBUTING.md

 | DELETE | `/<object>/:id` | delete    |
 | POST   | `/<object>/:id` | update    |

-Any other routes should be on another handler.
+Any other routes should be manualy declared in the `$ressource` call.
 A few examples:

 | method | url                    | meaning                      |
 | ------ | ---------------------- | ---------------------------- |
 | GET    | `/<object>/search?...` | a search with filters        |